 - Take care around trees, branches and trees can fall without warning.

 You can find more information in CFA’s Fire Ready Kit or by phoning the VicEmergency Hotline on 1800 2226 226.

-We have designated several sites across the shire as Neighbourhood Safer Places (NSPs) - Places of Last Resort.
+We have designated several sites across the shire as NSPs, but not all our towns have one.

 We encourage every resident to have a Bushfire Survival Plan and to practice it.
 If you live in a high-risk area, plan to leave the night before on days of code red fire danger.
 On days of severe or extreme fire danger, plan to leave early in the morning and plan ahead about where you can go.

 Do not go to an NSP if you are leaving the area early during a bushfire emergency.
 More information on NSPs can be found on the CFA website or our Municipal Neighbourhood Safer Places Plan.